jakke-korpelainen/portus-dashboard/README.md

 ## Host

-`host/setup.sh` a setup script for Debian 13 exists for setting up the host machine.
+`host/setup.sh` a setup script for Debian trixie exists for setting up the host machine.

+The script requires root priviliges and works best if ran right after a fresh debian desktop environmentless installation and logging in.

+The host setup script installs minimal wayland sway with firefox in kiosk mode and setups autologin for a kiosk user.

+The script also attempts now to do some resolution & vertical orientation setup, but this needs refinement to work consistently.

 ## Features (planned)